 I came to the midwifery profession through my mother, a family doctor who has delivered over 2500 through the course of her career.
-My older sister and I often tagged along with my mother when she was called to a delivery or was doing rounds for her women and babies.
-Although the hospital is not a place you would think two young girls want to hang out, it was always an enjoyable and educational experience as my mother was passionate about her work and teaching us about medicine and women's health issues.
+My older sister and I often tagged along with my mother when she was called to a delivery or was doing rounds for her patients and babies.
+Although the hospital is not a place you would think two young girls want to hang out, it was always an enjoyable and educational experience as my mother was passionate about her work and teaching us about medicine and reproductive health issues.

 Healthcare had always been a strong interest of mine from a young age, but I wanted to make sure I was taking my own path in life.
-In going off the beat-in path of my family and doing an undergrad degree at Queen's University in Psychology and Film Studies, I found myself still drawn to healthcare and women's health.
+In going off the beat-in path of my family and doing an undergrad degree at Queen's University in Psychology and Film Studies, I found myself still drawn to healthcare and reproductive health.
 After my undergrad degree I was working as my mother's secretary in her family practice.
-As I would chat with the pregnant mother's that were coming in for their prenatal appointments, I discovered that midwifery would be a really fulfilling career choice for me.
+As I would chat with the pregnant patients that were coming in for their prenatal appointments, I discovered that midwifery would be a really fulfilling career choice for me.

-I graduated from McMaster University in 2009 in Midwifery and feel so fortunate to be able to be a part of this transformative experience for women and their families.
+I graduated from McMaster University in 2009 in Midwifery and feel so fortunate to be able to be a part of this transformative experience for clients and their families.
 Thankfully squeamishness is something you get over!

 I currently live in Waterdown with my husband and two children, born in 2011 and 2013.
 I enjoy camping, skating, music concerts, exercise classes and spending time with my kids.